gmherb/envtab/README.md

-  edit        Edit envtab loadout export      Export envtab loadout help        Help about any command login       Export all login loadouts list        List all envtab loadouts make        Make loadout from a template
+  edit        Edit envtab loadout export      Export envtab loadout help        Help about any command import      Import environment variables from a .env file login       Export all login loadouts list        List all envtab loadouts make        Make loadout from a template